 |District of Columbia||$54,200|

-What Tools do Retail Loss Prevention Specialists Use?
+Tools & Technologies Used by Retail Loss Prevention Specialists

 - Microsoft Excel